t2pellet/strawgolem/README.md

 ![strawGolem_creating](https://user-images.githubusercontent.com/26723535/166479651-7c970834-3a87-40c7-aca3-27ca87e9bc2b.gif)

 ## Chest Usage
 Once a golem gathers an crop item, it will seek out a chest to store the item.
 Such a chest should be placed near the crops where the golem does its work, and the chest should have enough space inside to hold the gathered crops.
-Your golem is usually clever enough to locate an available chest on its own.
-If you have more than one chest in the vicinity, the golem will choose a chest on its own.
+- Your golem is usually clever enough to locate an available chest on its own.
+- If you have more than one chest in the vicinity, the golem will choose a chest on its own.

 You can also "order" a golem to use a particular chest:
 - If using **Fabric**, shift-right-click on the golem with an *empty hand,* then immediately shift-right-click on the desired chest.
 - If using **Forge**, do the same thing, except do it while *holding wheat.*

 ## Lifespan
-It has a limited lifespan (7 in-game days), which goes down faster when in the rain or cold, or when carrying a heavy object, such as a pumpkin.
-Shivering indicates the prior two conditions, a custom animation the latter.
+The straw golem has a limited lifespan of 7 in-game days.
+- This lifespan goes down faster when the golem is exposed to the rain or cold, when it stands in water, or when it carries a heavy object, such as a pumpkin.

-As it decays, there are visual changes to the texture, and the golem's max health is capped.
+- Shivering indicates the prior two conditions, a custom animation the latter.
+- Lifespan is restored by feeding the golem wheat, which also heals it.

+As your golem approaches old age, it will begin to to decay, and you will see visual changes to its texture.
 You may also start to see flies hovering about.

-Lifespan is increased by feeding the golem wheat.
-This also heals it.
-Lifespan can be increased up to 25% above the default (7 in-game days).

 ## Hunger
-The golem gets hungry over time as well.
-When it is hungry, it will sit down, display a cute animation and pout until it is fed.
+In the **Fabric** edition, the golem gets hungry over time.
+- When it is hungry, it will sit down, display a cute animation and pout until it is fed.

-Golems are fed using apples, and can also be tempted using an apple (they'll follow you when you're holding one)
+- Golems are fed using apples.
+If you are holding an apple, it might beg you for it.

+In the **Forge** edition, the golem doesn't exhibit hunger.
+- They cannot be fed apples.
+- However, they will get excited if you hold an apple, and they'll follow you around while you hold it.

 ## Miscellaneous
+- As mentioned above, there are currently differences between the **Fabric** and **Forge** editions.
+We expect these differences to diminish over time,
-If struck by lightning, the golems can turn into a 'strawng golem', which functions similar to an iron golem, except protecting other straw golems instead of villagers
+- In the **Fabric** edition, a straw golem may change into a large 'strawng golem' if struck by lightning, which functions similarly to an iron golem; these mobs will protect the little straw golems from hostile creatures.
+- In both editions, you might find it helpful to surround your crops with a fence.
+This protects the straw golems from mobs, and it helps to keep them from wandering too far.

 ## Config
 The mod is made to be highly configurable.
 Users can toggle optional features (like lifespan, hunger), set whitelisted and blacklisted crops, tweak lifespan and hunger lengths, etc.